-Change in Accounting Method

-To change its method of accounting used to report taxable income (for income as a whole or for any material item), the corporation must file Form 3115, Application for Change in Accounting Method.
-For more information, see Form
+Change in accounting method.
+To change the method of accounting used to report taxable income (for income as a whole or for the treatment of any material item), the corporation must file Form 3115, Application for Change in Accounting Method.

-3115 and Pub.
-538, Accounting Periods and Methods.
+See Form 3115 and Pub.
+538, Accounting Periods and Methods, for more information on accounting methods.